-14. The application concerns restrictions imposed on the publication of details about the book "Spycatcher" by Peter Wright.
+13. The application concerns restrictions imposed on the reporting of details about the book "Spycatcher" by Peter Wright.

-15. Mr. Wright was for many years employed by the British Government as a member of MI5, a branch of the British Security Service.
+14 Mr. Wright was for many years employed by the British Government as a member of MI5, a branch of the British Security Service.
 He retired in 1976.
 He now lives in Australia.
 He decided to write his memoirs, including an account of what he claimed were illegal activities by the British Security Service in particular MI5.
 In those memoirs entitled "Spycatcher" (hereafter referred to as the book), Mr. Wright alleged, inter alia, that MI5 conducted unlawful actitivies calculated to undermine the Labour Government of 1974-79, burgled and bugged the embassies of allied and hostile countries, planned and participated in other unlawful and covert activities at home and abroad and that Sir Roger Hollis, who led MI5 during the latter part of Mr. Wright's employment, was a Soviet agent.
 Mr Wright unsuccessfully sought to persuade the British Government to institute an independent inquiry into these allegations.
 Such an inquiry was also sought by, amongst others, James Callaghan (Prime Minister 1976-79 and a senior member of the Cabinet of Harold Wilson 1974-76) and other prominent members of the Labour Government of 1974-79 including two former Home Secretaries, Roy Jenkins and Merlyn Rees.
 Part of the material in "Spycatcher" had already been published in a number of books about the British Security Service written by Chapman Pincher.
 Moreover, on 16 July 1984 Mr. Wright had given a lengthy interview to Granada Television in its "World in Action" programme about the work of the British Security Service.
 The programme was shown again in December 1986.
 Other books and another television programme on the workings and secrets of the Service were produced around the same time, but little Government action was taken against these authors or the media.

-16. In September 1985 the Attorney General of England and Wales (the Attorney General), on behalf of the UK Government, began proceedings in the Equity Division of the Supreme Court of New South Wales, Australia, to restrain publication of Mr. Wright's memoirs and of any information contained therein derived from his work for the British Security Service.
+In September 1985 the Attorney General of England and Wales 15. (the Attorney General), on behalf of the UK Government, began proceedings in the Equity Division of the Supreme Court of New South Wales, Australia, to restrain publication of Mr. Wright's memoirs and of any information contained therein derived from his work for the British Security Service.
 The evidential basis for the claim by the Attorney General was two affidavits sworn by Sir Robert Armstrong, Secretary to the British Cabinet, on 9 and 27 September 1985.
 On 17 September 1985 Mr. Wright and his Australian publishers, Heinemann Publishers Australia Pty Ltd. (Heinemann Australia), gave an undertaking not to publish pending the hearing of the British Government's claim for an injunction.
 The British Government refused to indicate to Mr. Wright and Heinemann Australia which parts of the book, if any, they wished to have "blue pencilled" as containing information damaging to national security.

-17. On Sunday 22 June 1986 whilst the Australian proceedings were still pending the Observer, and on Monday 23 June 1986 The Guardian, published short articles on inside-pages, giving details of some of the contents of Mr. Wright's book.
-These details included the following allegations of improper, criminal and unconstitutional conduct on the part of MI5 officers:
+16. On Sunday 22 June 1986, whilst the Australian proceedings were still pending, the applicants David Leigh and Paul Lashmar published a short joint article in the Observer, on an inside page, giving details of some of the contents of Mr. Wright's book.
+This was followed the next day by a similar short article written by the applicant Richard Norton-Taylor and published in The Guardian.
+The details disclosed by these reports included the following allegations of improper, criminal and unconstitutional conduct on the part of MI5 officers: